 - Place the sandwich in the pan and cook for a few mins until toasted on one side.

-- Pore the remaining oil onto the un-cooked side of the sandwich and then flip and cook that side until the cheese has started to melt and the sandwich is toasted evenly on both sides.
+- Pour the remaining oil onto the un-cooked side of the sandwich and then flip and cook that side until the cheese has started to melt and the sandwich is toasted evenly on both sides.

 - Serve with a fresh leaf salad.